cbschuld/chrisschuld.com-legacy/about.md

 + Encrypted using Let's Encrypt
 + Authored using Markdown on Visual Studio Code
 + Locally edited using Docker

+I [collected notes regarding my process](/2019/02/building-your-own-website-in-jekyll/) to produce this site.
+You can easily reproduce it yourself and start publishing right away.

 ### Special Thanks
 Special thanks to [Mark Otto @mdo](https://twitter.com/mdo) for the theme work for Jekyll - it saved me a lot of time standing up the site.